Overview

 Recent Eruptions

-60 eruptions have been recorded since the archipelago was discovere in 1535, but only 6 volcanoes remain active today, 5 of which are on Isabela, and one on Fernandina.
-The most recent eruptions have been in 2005 and 2009 on Fernandina island, and in 2008 on Isabela island.
+Sixty eruptions have been recorded since the archipelago was discovered in 1535, but only 6 volcanoes remain active today: 5 of which are on Isabela and one on Fernandina.
+The most recent eruptions have been in 2005 and 2009 on Fernandina Island, and in 2008 on Isabela Island.

 Travel Essentials